 TYF Group Founder and Director Andy Middleton advises governments and business large and small on sustainable strategies.
-He’s had his own ethical pension for 15 years – so why did he transfer his pension to The Path?
+He’s had his own ethical pension for 15 years – so why did he transfer his pension to Path Financial?

 The reason, Andy says, is simple.
 His pension now is not just ‘green’– it is as he explains ‘deep green’.
-This is because unlike other financial advisers all of The Path’s investments on behalf of its clients help to tackle climate change – not just some of them.
-Andy believes he should be using his pension to support businesses such as The Path that are 100% committed to doing the right thing when it comes to the climate – not just dabbling in it for eco credentials.
+This is because unlike other financial advisers all of Path Financial’s investments on behalf of its clients help to tackle climate change – not just some of them.
+Andy believes he should be using his pension to support businesses such as Path Financial that are 100% committed to doing the right thing when it comes to the climate – not just dabbling in it for eco credentials.

 Andy’s own environmental credentials are second to none.
 He is well known through his work running TYF Group, a B Corp based in St Davids which is one of the UK’s best known adventure tourism and sustainable innovation businesses.
 Named as a top 100 sustainability influencers, he is also a strategic advisor to business and government in Wales and internationally, including through his work with NOW Partners a management consultancy which aims to ‘accelerate economic evolution to regenerate people and planet.’

 He has given keynote talks on many occasions for business and government, in Wales, across mainland Europe, China, Hong Kong and India.
 He is also regularly invited as a guest on podcasts and the BBC to talk about sustainability issues.
 He says in many respects Wales is ahead of the rest of the UK in terms of the big conversations that are taking place around tackling climate change.